-Continuous Feedback is defined as a mechanism or a process where an employee receives ongoing feedback and is guided in a systematic manner by openly discussing the strengths and weaknesses of the employee.
+Continuous Feedback is defined as a mechanism or a process where an employee receives ongoing employee feedback and is guided in a systematic manner by openly discussing the strengths and weaknesses of the employee.

-The motive of feedback is, it should be continuous.
+The motive of feedback is it should be continuous.
 Therefore, it is essential for organizations to make continuous feedback a regular practice.
 Feedback is a cyclic process and not a linear process.
-The cycle makes sure that the content is absorbed, implemented and repeated.
+The cycle makes sure that the content is absorbed, implemented, and repeated.

-Each time they are on the field it is a new challenge for them, but they do remember the previous challenges they have faced and the winning tactics that they applied.
+Each time they are on the field, it is a new challenge for them, but they remember their previous challenges and the winning tactics they applied.
 Thus continuous feedback in sports is quite evident.

 Learn more: Top 20 Employee Engagement Survey Questions